First up: makeup is fun, it washes off.

 I’ve seen it enough times on the tube ; Young girls with already cheekbones to die for, sculpting and contouring away so they are bordering on looking skeletal and grubby with over-done contour.
 If it ain’t broke, then please stop trying to fix it.
 If you need to define areas of your face then absolutely go for it but do not contour for the sake of a trend as it can make you look worse/ older.

-You already know what I mean ; those Kylie-Jenner inspired, perfect, full, often matte lips and accentauted with a finger in the lips and about 4ml of filler.
-Don’t get me wrong I don’t think there is anything wrong with having your lips done, hey I did it in 2016 and you can read all about it here BUT I think the trend of having very fake looking lips is possibly pushing the idea of surgery onto young & influential instagram followers and makeup fans at a really early age.
-Like, no one has lips THAT perfect without the help of photoshop and fillers, stop normalising it.
+You already know what I mean ; those Kylie-Jenner inspired, perfect, full, often matte lips and accentuated with a finger in the lips and about 4ml of filler.
+Don’t get me wrong I don’t think there is anything wrong with having your lips done/ tweaked/ enhancedc, hey I did it in 2016 and you can read all about it here BUT I think the trend of having very fake looking lips is possibly pushing the idea of surgery onto young & influential instagram followers and makeup fans at a really early age.
+Like, no one has lips THAT perfect without the help of photoshop and fillers, let’s normalise a normal lip!

 What is this trend?
 What am I seeing?
 Why are you dolloping on a load of highlighter on the end of your nose?
-It looks, for the most part, ridiculous.
+I’m confused.

 Ever watched a You Tube makeup video and after Step 1 of the base you think ‘yeah ok that looks nice’….then they go over with a Beauty Blender and do another 5 steps….just on the base?!

-YOUR SKIN LOOKED LOVELY BEFORE THE MAKEUP WHY DO YOU HAVE 7 LAYERS ON?!
+YOUR SKIN LOOKED LOVELY BEFORE THE MAKEUP WHY DO YOU HAVE 7 LAYERS ON?
 As a makeup artist who has been in the industry for nearly 15 years now it pains me to see people with glorious skin sponging on and slathering on so many layers of unnecessary things.
-Heavy, full coverage foundation will make you look older, can be unflattering and unless you get that colour match spot-on (80% don’t*) then it will look like a god damn mask.
+Heavy, full coverage foundation will make you look older, can be unflattering and unless you get that colour match spot-on (80% don’t*) then it will look like a bit mask-like.
+But hey, if that’s your thing, then that’s your thing!

 *I made that up.